Thursday, June 21, 2012

 We had SO much fun with our games and activities!
 I always figure the sign of a good kids' party is no tears - well, the kids spent the whole 3 hours laughing non-stop.
 So I guess that's the sign of a GREAT party!

 Next up was Under the Sea Limbo.
 I used the mop handle and decorated it with blue and green ribbons, as seen on Pinterest.
 The girls had a blast going under and over it to the music.
+(This has since become their party game of choice for every party!)

-Dancing crabs
+Dancing Crabs

 Dancing fish